eigenlucy/eigenlucy.github.io/_pages/gallery.md

 layout: default
 permalink: /gallery/
 title: gallery
-description: an assortment of project photos
+description: some of my projects from the last few years
 nav: true
 nav_order: 1
 ---